dhananjaygr/Terraform/Production/production.md

 #### 2. Prerequisites (AWS)

-Pre-requisites for Deploying AWS Terraform Files in CloudLabs
+Prerequisites for Deploying AWS Terraform Files in CloudLabs

 - **Required .tf Files** </br>
    Make sure you have the following four Terraform files: </br>